heliflieger/a-culfw/README.md

 ## Changelog:

 #### 1.20.00
-- Implement receive of Manchester coded signals linke Oregon or Hideki
+- Implement receive of Manchester coded signals linke Oregon2, Oregon3 or Hideki
+- Enable receive of revolt for all devices
+- Change IT V1 send timing to old 1.05.01 timing

 #### 1.10.01
 - Fix receiving of revolt for all devices.